 Outside of the intensive training, I had planned several group trips and excursions which included visits to the famous Chiang Mai night markets, waterfalls, a ‘long neck’ tribal village, several Buddhist temples, a Muay Thai boxing event and guided meditation training with Buddhist monks.
 However, it’s fair to say that the most popular trip I planned for the group was spent up close and personal with Thai elephants at an elephant sanctuary located in the jungle of Ma Sae, 30km outside of Chiang Mai city center.

-We arrived at the elephant home at 9 am and was greeted by four elephants (3 adults & 1 baby).
+We arrived at the elephant home at 9 am and were greeted by four elephants (3 adults & 1 baby).
 The group spent time feeding the elephants and learning more about their diet and general behavior from the on-site veterinarian.
-I'm happy to say that riding elephants is sticky prohibited at most elephant sanctuaries in Chiang Mai.
+I’m happy to say that riding elephants is sticky prohibited at most elephant sanctuaries in Chiang Mai.
 So we were blessed to walk side by side with the elephants as we headed towards the jungle into the mud bath and elephant bathing area.
-The elephants swam freely in the water, before being treated to a herbal body scrub conducted several members of the group.
+The elephants swam freely in the water, before being treated to a herbal body scrub conducted by several members of the group.
 Ultimately ending with a water fight between the four elephants and thirty-one martial artists.
 Watching the elephants run to the group and spray water from their trunks brought laughter and smiles to everyone there, and is a precious memory that will stick with me for a long time.

 PLANNING THE NEXT CAMP FOR JANUARY 2020.

-After the incredible success of the 2019 camp, I have already begun to organize THE MARTIAL CAMP 2020, which is scheduled to take place in Chiang Mai Thailand, January 2020.
-Many of the attendees from this years camp are already planning to return next year, so I wouldn't be surprised if the 2020 camp sells out fast, as spaces are limited.
-I have an incredible lineup of teachers planned for the event with many group trips and excursions planned so I'm sure it will be another life-changing experience for all who attend.
+After the incredible success of the 2019 camp, I have already begun to organize THE MARTIAL CAMP 2020, which is scheduled to take place in Chiang Mai Thailand, in January 2020.
+Many of the attendees from this year’s camp are already planning to return next year, so I wouldn’t be surprised if the 2020 camp sells out fast, as spaces are limited.
+I have an incredible lineup of teachers planned for the event with many group trips and excursions planned so I’m sure it will be another life-changing experience for all who attend.

 I have attached some of the testimonials below for everyone to read, as I feel that it adds a new perspective and dynamic to what I have written and shared with you in this article.